Symblog

 Samples requiring total metals can be placed directly into an acid preserved container and the ‘Unfiltered’ box should be ticked on the label.
 Note it is not possible to filter acidified samples in the laboratory for dissolved metals.
 The acid in the sample bottle will start to dissolve the metals during transport causing an over estimated result.
 Samples requiring total and dissolved metals will require two (2) bottles.

 Microbes are particularly susceptible to changes during transport.
-Bacteria can grow during the period between sample collection and analysis which would ultimately provide an over estimated result.
+Bacteria can grow during the period between sample collection and analysis which would ultimately provide an over-estimated result.

 Potable water typically contains chlorine therefore sodium thiosulphate preservative should be added to the sampling container to neutralise the effects of the chlorine.
 This ensures that the chlorine does not kill off bacteria during transport.
-Exceedance of holding times may result in under estimated results.
+Exceedance of holding times may result in under-estimated results.

 Microbiological samples need to be collected in a laboratory prepared (sterilised) container to avoid environmental cross-contamination.